mcflugen/nsf_supporting_docs/docs/Hutton_Statement_of_Work.md

 # Statement of Work – University of Colorado Sub-Award

-## Food-Energy-Water Systems in Mountainous Coastal Watersheds: Examining historical trajectories and the influence of human decisions
+## INFEWS/T1: Open source code and microservices software technology to develop next generation models for the food, energy, and water nexus

 ### Senior Personnel: Eric W. H. Hutton, Institute of Arctic and Alpine Research, University of Colorado

-Dr. Hutton is a senior personnel on the proposed grant to the National Science Foundation, *Food-Energy-Water Systems in Mountainous Coastal Watersheds:
+Dr Tucker and Dr Rogers are Co-Investigators, and Dr. Hutton is senior personnel on the proposed grant to the National Science Foundation, *INFEWS/T1: Open source code and microservices software technology to develop next generation models for the food, energy, and water nexus*.
-Examining historical trajectories and the influence of human decisions*.
 NSF requires that funding for collaborating institutions be executed through a sub award under the Innovations at the Nexus of Food, Energy and Water Systems program.

 The University of Colorado will participate in the model development and coupling aspects of the proposed project.

+Dr. Tucker is currently the Deputy Director of CSDMS, and will become Executive Director in October 2017.
+He will coordinate CSDMS activities and contributions at the University of Colorado with the rest of the team at University of Arizona.

+Dr. Rogers  identify salient components of the human and physical systems necessary for model input and will communicate these with programmers and model developers to ensure these are appropriately represented in model code; she will also be responsible for evaluating and validating integrated model outputs.

-Over the course of the 4-year project Eric Hutton will supervise the coding work required to allow two (or more) models to dynamically exchange information during their runs, functioning essentially as a single coupled model.
+Over the course of the 4-year project Eric Hutton will supervise the coding work required to allow models to run within the microservices framework and that models conform and follow established CSDMS standards and protocols.
 Tasks will include:

 -   Work with model developers to ensure their models conform to the CSDMS standards and protocols that allow them to be incorporated into the CSDMS